Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 When asked to summarize the teaching, the Buddha reframes **dharma** in practical, affective terms:

 > *"You might know that certain things lead to passion, not dispassion; to yoking, not unyoking; to accumulation, not dispersal; to more desires, not fewer; to discontent, not contentment; to crowding, not seclusion; to laziness, not energy; to being burdensome, not unburdensome.
-These should be remembered as not the teaching, not the training, and not the Teacher’s instruction.*
+These should be remembered as not the principle, not the discipline, and not the Teacher’s instruction.*
 >
 > *You might know that certain things lead to dispassion, not passion; to unyoking, not yoking; to dispersal, not accumulation; to fewer desires, not more; to contentment, not discontent; to seclusion, not crowding; to energy, not laziness; to being unburdensome, not burdensome.
-These should be remembered as the teaching, the training, and the Teacher’s instruction.”*
+These should be remembered as the principle, the discipline, and the Teacher’s instruction.”*
 > — *Aṅguttara Nikāya 8.53*

 ---